Australia offers great educational opportunities if you are interested in working with athletes or managing sporting events.

 Key skills include:

-Yes, internships provide practical experience, industry connections, and a competitive edge in the job market.
+Yes, internships, or professional placements, provide practical experience, industry connections, and a competitive edge in the job market.

 The sports industry in Australia is robust, with numerous opportunities across various roles.
-For instance, SEEK lists over 3,300 sport management jobs nationwide.
+For instance, SEEK listed more than 3,300 sport management jobs nationwide at the time of writing.

 Pursuing a Bachelor of Business (Sports Management) or similar degrees from institutions like the International College of Management, Sydney (ICMS) provides a solid foundation.